Baseline-JS/core/README.md

 ![1688515420018](https://github.com/Baseline-JS/core/assets/151841910/620fa869-4bca-418d-af2c-3a3f8b2d2719)
 # Baseline Core

-Baseline Core is a open source fullstack serverless framework designed to help teams deliver value quickly, frequently, and consistently, while also ensuring safety throughout the entire process.
+Baseline Core is an open-source fullstack serverless first framework designed to make building cloud native applications easier.
 Our framework utilizes a combination of modern technologies, architectures, software delivery practices, and operational processes to help teams build and deploy applications with ease.

 If you like Baseline give us a ⭐️